Sulk (Canadian band)

 Sulk was a Canadian pop/rock/dance music group featuring vocalist Sherrie Lea (Laird) and producer/songwriter Blair O'Halloran.

 History

 Sulk was formed in 1996 in Toronto, Ontario.
 Soon after, the pair independently released a self-titled album.

 The group recorded two full-length CDs and one EP.
 The group created videos which aired on Much Music and Much More Music.
 Sulk's song "Don't Tell Me", which won songwriting awards in Canada.
 Sulk's best-known single was the dance track "Only You", which was regularly played in dance clubs internationally in 2001.

 After the release of their final CD, Sherrie Lea continued releasing dance tracks for Hi-Bias Records.
 Later, Sherrie Lea became the vocalist of the rock group Pandamonia.
-Producer Blair O'Halloran went on to work with the artist Alissa oh.
+Producer Blair O'Halloran went on to work with the artist Alissa Oh.

+Blair O’Halloran has released 3 albums and 1 Ep under the moniker of Blare Dare starting in 2022.
+The latest album “Keep Breathing” was released November 1st, 2024.